opengsn/gsn/README.md

 	Provides APIs to find a good relay, and to send transactions through it.
 	The library hooks the local web3, so that any loaded contract API will go through the relay.

-note that `npm test` above runs the entire suite: it compiles the server, then launches *ganache-cli* node, deploys the needed component and starts the relay server. then it launches truffle test to run the client tests against the relay server and the contracts on the blockchain.
+note that `yarn test` above runs the entire suite: it compiles the server, then launches *ganache-cli* node, deploys the needed component and starts the relay server. then it launches truffle test to run the client tests against the relay server and the contracts on the blockchain.

 ### Client modifications.